-- 1. Register your interest to apply to the programme on the Sparkle website - 2.
+- 1. Register your interest to apply to the programme on the Sparkle website (Complete register interest form and send to sparkle@ipic.ie.) - 2.
 Identify your preferred Research Area/Principal Investigator and enter into a discussion with them to develop a Research Project Plan that is presented in the Sparkle Application Form (available to download from the website) - 3.
 Once the Research Plan is complete, select your preferred industry partner to complete a secondment with in discussion with the PI and PM.
 The PI and PM will approach the company and secure their agreement to host you should your application be successful - 4.
-Complete the remaining parts of the Application Form and submits it through the Sparkle website
+Obtain a letter of endorsement for your project from you supervising PI - 5.
+Complete the remaining parts of the Application Form and submit it all documents by emailing to sparkle@ipic.ie